dropwizard/dropwizard/docs/source/manual/core.rst

-This servlet filter can then be registered in your Application class by wrapping it in ``FilterHolder`` and adding it to the application context together with a specification for which paths this filter should active.
+This servlet filter can then be registered in your Application class by wrapping it in ``FilterHolder`` and adding it to the application context together with a specification for which paths this filter will be active.
 Here's an example:

 .. code-block:: java